 A view of the Eiffel Tower is always special, but at night it converts into something spectacular.
 Just waiting for the lights to turn on while it’s getting darker.
 A beautiful, unforgettable experience.

 That said, you may be concerned about safety in the evenings.
-Well, don’t worry too much, because you’re always surrounded by hundreds of people waiting for the light to go on.
+Well, don’t worry too much, because you’re always surrounded by hundreds of people waiting for the lights to go on.
+Just be aware of your surroundings.
+Always in a big city.

 Other attractions in the vicinity of the Eiffel Tower: